LouisCAD/Splitties/viewdsl/README.md

 #### The `lParams` extension functions

+The `ViewGroup.add(…)` functions requires an instance of `ViewGroup.LayoutParams`, but creating them at hand would be cumbersome.

+Splitties provides several methods named `lParams(…) { … }` for the 2 Android's
+built-in `ViewGroup`s: `LinearLayout` and `FrameLayout`.
+You can find support for additional `ViewGroup`s in the [additional modules](#additional-modules).

+Here's the contract that every `lParams` function must respect:
+1. The receiver is the type of the target `ViewGroup` subclass.
+2. The function returns the `LayoutParams` for the target `ViewGroup`.
+3. The first parameter is `width` and defaults to `wrapContent`, unless otherwise noted.
+4. The second parameter is `height` and defaults to the same value as `width`.
+5. There may be additional parameters, with default values if possible.
+6. The last parameter is a lambda with `LayoutParams` as a receiver and is executed exactly once, last (i.e. after any logic that the `lParams` implementation may have).
+7. If the `lParams` function targets a `ViewGroup` that has a superclass that also has its own `LayoutParams`, and its own `lParams` function, it should be named `defaultLParams` instead to prevent any overload resolution ambiguity.
+A great example is `AppBarLayout` that is a child class of `LinearLayout` and has such extension functions for `LayoutParams`.

 **TK:** Add a beware section for missing imports that lead to wrong layout params type in nested ViewGroups of different types, and write advise explicitly to remember that fact.